blazium-engine/blazium-docs/tutorials/plugins/editor/import_plugins.rst

     func _get_recognized_extensions():
         return ["mtxt"]

-Godot's import system detects file types by their extension.
+Blazium's import system detects file types by their extension.
 In the :ref:`_get_recognized_extensions()<class_EditorImportPlugin_private_method__get_recognized_extensions>` method you return an array of strings to represent each extension that this plugin can understand.
 If an extension is recognized by more than one plugin,